Team Antigua Atlantic Rowers

 Lead organizer and captain Eli Fuller approached three longtime friends with the idea of organizing a team and they all immediately confirmed that they were interested.
 All with working experience in the marine environment that relies on the health of Antigua and Barbuda’s natural resources.

-Caring deeply about marine conservation and environmentalism, they feel that each person can make a difference, and they know that this campaign can accomplish so much to create awareness of the strengths, weaknesses, opportunities, and threats of our nation’s marine ecosystems.
+Caring deeply about marine conservation and environmentalism, the team members opined that each person can make a difference and that the campaign can accomplish so much to create awareness of the strengths, weaknesses, opportunities, and threats of our nation’s marine ecosystems.

-They understood the dangers of the challenge but have always lived lives seeking adventure, and feel that this is adventure and sacrifice is not just for them but for everyone following and more importantly it’s for the greater good of future generations of Antiguans and Barbadians
+They understood the dangers of the challenge but have always lived lives seeking adventure, and feel that the adventure and sacrifice is not just for them but for everyone following and more importantly, it’s for the greater good of future generations of Antiguans and Barbadians

 Facebook